python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 6. [Creating Volumes](#creating-volumes)
 7. [Using GitHub Actions for full automation](#using-github-actions-for-full-automation)

-## You will learn
+## You will learn how to

-- how to write Dockerfile
+- write Dockerfile
-- how to build Docker image and run the container
+- build Docker image and run the container
-- how to use docker-compose
+- use docker-compose
-- how to make docker keep the files throughout the container's runs
+- make docker keep the files throughout the container's runs
-- how to parse environment variables into container
+- parse environment variables into container
-- how to use GitHub Actions for automation
+- use GitHub Actions for automation
-- how to set up self-hosted runner
+- set up self-hosted runner
-- how to use runner secrets
+- use runner secrets

 ## Introduction